hiddify/hiddify.com/docs/manager/installation-and-setup/guide.md

 ## Before installation

 - If you have important information or an important service, note that installing this configuration may interfere with your other services.
 Therefore, please do not install any special service on your server.
 - It is strongly recommended that **Hiddify only be deployed on a single-use host**.
+Hiddify's deployment model assumes that the host is dedicated solely to running Hiddify and is not shared with other applications or users.
+Hiddify is not secure in a multi-user environment and that the server should be treated as a dedicated proxy host.
+We are working in making it proper for multi-user environment and also provide a docker image.

 - This code is only applicable on Ubuntu and has been tested only on version 22.04.